-For information about this product's regions and endpoints, go to Regions and Endpoints in the Amazon Web Services General Reference.
+For information about Amazon RDS regions and endpoints, go to Amazon Relational Database Service (RDS) in the Regions and Endpoints section of the Amazon Web Services General Reference.

 The following are the basic steps used to authenticate requests to AWS.
-This assumes you are registered with AWS and have an Access Key ID and Secret Access Key.
+This process assumes you are registered with AWS and have an access key ID and secret access key.

 If a request contains a

 signature calculated for the request expires 15 minutes after its value.
 If a